-Phyllida Burlingame is the Reproductive Justice Policy Director at the ACLU of Northern California and leader of the ACLU’s statewide Reproductive Justice and Gender Equity team.
+Phyllida Burlingame is the Reproductive Justice & Gender Equity Director at the ACLU of Northern California and leader of the ACLU’s statewide Reproductive Justice and Gender Equity team.
 She sets the strategic direction for this work and employs an integrated advocacy approach, coordinating legislation, litigation, public education, and community engagement to achieve maximum impact.
 Phyllida has been working on reproductive health, rights, and justice in California for over 20 years and has been in her current position since 2011.

 Phyllida is a nationally recognized expert on sex education advocacy; her work in this area has led to the passage of the groundbreaking California Healthy Youth Act, successful litigation against a Central Valley school district for using a biased and inaccurate abstinence-only curriculum, and the involvement of parents across the state in advocating for improved sex education in their children’s schools.